 Creeds and Confessions

 Blue Ridge is a confessional church.
-While no written creed or confession of faith has the same level of authority as Scripture, well-written statements of belief serve to remind us of biblical faith, provide boundaries for our church in worship and service, and help bear witness to the world of biblical truth.
+While no written creed or confession of faith is valuable only to the extent that it reflects the truth and authority of Scripture, well-written statements of belief serve to remind us of biblical faith, provide boundaries for our church in worship and service, and help bear witness to the world of biblical truth.

 Other Important Points: